quarck/Qrck-Calendar/README.md

   only way to keep full control over your data and still have ONE calendar usable from different devices.)
 To sync such a calendar to some server you need yet another app, e. g.
 DAVx5.
-That’s necessary because a Caldav client isn't included in Etar.
+That’s necessary because a Caldav client isn't included in Seshat.

-  The following [link](https://ownyourbits.com/2017/12/30/sync-nextcloud-tasks-calendars-and-contacts-on-your-android-device/) provides a tutorial how to use Nextcloud + DAVx5 + Etar.
+  The following [link](https://ownyourbits.com/2017/12/30/sync-nextcloud-tasks-calendars-and-contacts-on-your-android-device/) provides a tutorial how to use Nextcloud + DAVx5 + Seshat.

 ### Technical explanation
 On Android there are "Calendar providers".
 These can be calendars that are synchronized with a cloud service or local calendars.
 Basically any app could provide a calendar.
-Those "provided" calendars can be used by Etar.
+Those "provided" calendars can be used by Seshat.
-You can even configure in Etar which ones are to be shown and when adding an event to which calendar it should be added.
+You can even configure in Seshat which ones are to be shown and when adding an event to which calendar it should be added.

-### Important permissions Etar requires
+### Important permissions Seshat requires
 - READ_EXTERNAL_STORAGE & WRITE_EXTERNAL_STORAGE
 ->import and export ics calendar files
 - READ_CONTACTS(optional)